Mrgi23/Music-Genres-Classification/README.md

 # Music Genres Classification

 ## Description
 The **Music Genres Classification** is a deep learning project that leverages convolutional neural networks (CNNs) for accurate and efficient classification of audio signals into musical genres.
-Designed for audio analysis and music information retrieval tasks, this system preprocesses audio samples and feeds them into a trained CNN model to predict one of ten instrumental music genres.
+Designed for audio analysis and music information retrieval tasks, this system preprocesses audio samples and feeds them into a trained CNN model to predict one of ten music genres.

 ### Key Features
 - **End-to-End Audio Classification** – From raw audio to genre prediction, all handled in a single pipeline.